tpauldike/journey_through_C/7-struct_typedef/README.md

 We resolved to build a simple struct for each contact in a phonebook and the last thing we did before the end of the class was [this file](./contact.c).

-In the file [struct.c](./struct.c), we were trying to prove whether or an array was needed to store the user's number.
+In the file [struct.c](./struct.c), we were trying to prove whether (or not) an array was needed to store the user's number.
 You may get the file, compile it, run it and type in a contact to see the result for yourself.
 ## Assignment
 What and what is not right in the file [contact.c](./contact.c) and why?